 In March, I wrote a post about failed efforts in Maryland to require DWI offenders to install an ignition interlock system in their vehicles.
-Specifically, the bill before the legislature this year would have required people convicted of alcohol related offenses to only drive cars equipped with an ignition interlock system for some period of time.
+Specifically, the bill before the legislature this year would have required people convicted of alcohol-related offenses to only drive cars equipped with an ignition interlock system for some period.
 Simple premise: cars can’t start if you are not sober.
 My first thought is who would be opposed to this.
 It just makes too much sense.

 Reading the Maryland State Bar Association Legislative Preview today, I found out something interesting I didn’t know: this bill passed the Maryland Senate 44-0 before getting stalled in the house judiciary committee.
-Okay, so not one person in the Maryland Senate thinks it is a bad idea but we can’t even get it to a vote in the House of Delegates?
+Okay, so no one person in the Maryland Senate thinks it is a terrible idea, but we can’t even get it to a vote in the House of Delegates?

 I think the people of Maryland would be very depressed to see how the sausage is made.

-More information about this can be found at our blog and our website.
+You can find more information about this at our blog and our website.